Learnosity/learnosity-sdk-php/README.md

 ## Installation
-Installation should be as simple as possible, note that as of `v0.8` there is a dependency on a PHP5 polyfill so it's recommended to use Composer.
+Installation should be as simple as possible, note that as of `v0.8` there is a dependency on a PHP5 polyfill so it's recommended to use [Compose].

 ### Composer

-Using Composer is the recommended way to install the Learnosity SDK for PHP.
+Using [Composer] is the recommended way to install the Learnosity SDK for PHP.
 The easiest way is to run this from your parent project folder:

     composer require "learnosity/learnosity-sdk-php"